 The double crisis of BREXIT and COVID is the worst case scenario for UK SMEs.
 Many online businesses and retailers were able to stock up for the busy Christmas season, but what happens after that is anyone’s guess.

 Popular marketplace Wish recently told its customers, “Our goal at Wish is to ensure the shopping experience remains enjoyable and affordable for our customers.
-When more details are shared with us, we will update you promptly,” emphasising how cloudy the crystal ball is for UK businesses.
+When more details are shared with us, we will update you promptly,” emphasizing how cloudy the crystal ball is for UK businesses.

 In addition, UK businesses with EU customers will face new export rules and EU customers may be less willing to buy from UK businesses, fearing products will be delayed or slapped with import taxes.
 This combination is not good for sales either.